seananderson/metafolio/inst/ms/ms.md

 population scenario was on average 1.9 less variable than the eight population scenario and 6.4 times less variable than the two population scenario.
-In contrast to the short-term environmental noise scenario, with long-term environmental change, the unknown response diversity creates a greater spread of possible metapopulation growth rates.
+In contrast to the short-term environmental noise scenario, with long-term environmental change, the unknown thermal tolerances create a greater spread of possible metapopulation growth rates.
 Higher population numbers decreases this spread.
 For example, the width of the 75% quantile of the mean metapopulation growth rate was 1.5 times narrower for the metapopulations with 16 conserved